notwa/minisat/README.md

 ## Included Versions

-In the [master branch,][master] a version based on [Niklas's most recent work][upstream] is patched and ready to compile with modern compilers.
+In the [master-patched branch,][mp] a version based on [Niklas's most recent work][upstream] is patched and ready to compile with modern compilers.

 In the [patches branch,][patches] various patch files have been archived.